jsdisco/next-splash/README.md

 ### TODOS AND COMMENTS:

-1. occasionally it happens that the same image is fetched twice in different chunks -> check if it's an issue with the API (if I'm using it wrong) or if it's unavoidable because the API keeps updating their photo lists while my user is scrolling (in which case, implement manual check)

 2. console (Firefox) shows issues "unreachable code" (I'm unsure if it's even possible for me to fix since it's coming from the built bundle), console (Chrome) shows issues with third-party cookies

 3. clicking on an image to get a larger view doesn't change the URL in the address bar to something like https://app.com/photo/[id] (this worked in a previous version, but closing the modal caused a re-render of the Home component including a complete reset of its state)